 Elizabeth Gadd is a self-taught 21-year-old photographer from Vancouver, Canada.

 Her signature style is to photograph wanderers and adventurers in magnificent landscapes.
 Having been raised in scenic surroundings with mountains, forests and fields, she loves to wander and explore.
 Eventually, she started taking her camera with her.

 Cameras reviews, comparisons.
 See 22 of This Year’s Best Portraits.
 Each year, the National Portrait Gallery in London presents its selection of what it considers to be the best achievements in portraiture.

 According to the U.S. Environmental Protection Agency, the average American produces more than 4 pounds of garbage per day.
 That’s more than double the amount produced in 1960, and it’s 50 percent more than the amount produced by Western Europeans.
-In January, photographer Gregg Segal decided to put some imagery to those numbers.
 One Photo a Day.
 International Center of Photography.

 Stunning Nude Photo Series Challenges What It Means To Be 'Attractive' (NSFW) What is "attractiveness"?

 Artist Gracie Hagen devised one way of addressing the question.
 In an effort to explore distance between media-propagated imagery -- the ones that star photoshopped men and women with impossibly pristine bodies -- and the genuine reality of our own flesh, she embarked on a project titled "Illusions of the Body. " Recruiting mostly women and a few men of various sizes and shapes, Hagen photographed her models in two separate poses.
 A Husband Took These Photos Of His Wife And Captured Love And Loss Beautifully.